Breakthrough/PySceneDetect/docs/download.md

 python setup.py install
 ```

 Once finished, PySceneDetect will be installed, and you should be able to run the `scenedetect` command.
-To test it out, try calling:
+To verify that everything was installed properly, try calling the following command:

 ```rst
 scenedetect --version